 If you are trying for a baby in your late 30s you will not be alone — it has become more common for women to be older mothers than 20 years ago.
 And with the range of fertility treatments available today, there is help available if you need it.
 There are also natural supplements on the market which can boost your fertility by providing you with the essential nutrients which are lacking in today’s culture of fast, processed food.

-However it is vital that you take a fertility supplement which is scientifically proven to help and that can be easily absorbed and processed by the body.
+However it is vital that you take a female fertility supplement which is scientifically proven to help and that can be easily absorbed and processed by the body.
 Some fertility supplements can even harm your fertility as they contain strong antioxidants which can upset your metabolic balance, damaging the quality of the eggs and sperm.
 Impryl stands out from the rest as it encourages your body to maintain its natural metabolic balance and so ensures the very best chance of pregnancy, whatever your age.